-Darwin has evolved from its days as an incredibly laid back frontier town and while it still retains its relaxed charm, it has become a highly sophisticated city.
-Many visitors are surprised to find that it has accommodation, eateries, clubs, pubs, museums and other amenities that are at least equal to, and often better than, what you'll find in the southern cities.
+Darwin has evolved from its days as a laid-back frontier town.
+While it still retains its relaxed charm, it has become a sophisticated city with world-class accommodation, restaurants, pubs, clubs and other amenities to equal that of other capital cities.

-Darwin is the main service centre for a wide range of industries headed by mining, offshore oil and gas production, pastoralism, tourism and tropical horticulture.
-The Port of Darwin is also the main outlet for Australia's live cattle export trade into South East Asia.
+Darwin is also the main service centre for a wide range of industries such as mining, offshore oil and gas production, pastoralism, tourism and tropical horticulture, and the Port of Darwin is the main outlet for Australia's live cattle export trade into South East Asia.

 Thanks to its beautiful sunsets and incredible landscapes, tourism is also a critical part of Darwin's economy.
 Darwin attracts travellers from all around the globe looking to experience its outdoor tropical lifestyle.
 With waterfront dining and world class cafes and restaurants, street food <insert link>, markets <insert link>, crocodile adventures, rich historical experiences, public art <include link>, an interactive science trail <insert link> and access to some of Australia's most iconic locations such as Kakadu National Park, Nitmiluk National Park, and the Tiwi Islands, there's more than enough to do during a short break or longer.